ARM-software/psa-api/doc/crypto/api/keys/management.rst

     .. summary::
         Import a key in a specified format.
-        *   The key type can be `PSA_KEY_TYPE_NONE`.
-If either is nonzero, it must match the corresponding attribute of the source key.

     .. param:: const psa_key_attributes_t * attributes
         The attributes for the new key.